Employee Theft: Why do employees steal?

 - Who books the payment?

-Many times employers believe they know their systems, but it is good practice to review the established procedures.
-In most theft situations it is discovered that protocol was not followed.
+Many times, employers believe they know their systems, but it is good practice to review the established procedures.
+In most theft situations, it is discovered that protocol was not followed.

 Interview co-workers.
 The best sources of information often are the people who work together and see one another day after day.
 Over time, they learn what constitutes “normal” behavior in co-workers and can spot abnormal behavior within minutes.
 So when a theft occurs, employees are often privy to impressions as well as information about others on staff that no background investigation could ever reveal.
-These interviews should be confidential to the reasonable extent and conducted in a discreet manner.
+These interviews should be confidential to a reasonable extent and conducted in a discreet manner.
 In the interview, employers should ask the employee(s) general information about what they know or what they saw.
 Employers should never disclose to anyone during the interview which employee they suspect is guilty of stealing.

 However, employees are frequently concerned that by providing information to investigators, they may be labeled as “snitches” or subjected to retaliation.
 Employees need to be told two important things when conducting an investigation: they will not be fired for being honest about what they know and that the future of the company, and hence their employment, depends on their honesty.
 Never promise an employee that he or she will not be terminated for involvement in dishonesty or criminal conduct.
-Rather it’s important to emphasize that an employee will not be retaliated against for being truthful.
+Rather, it’s important to emphasize that an employee will not be retaliated against for being truthful.
 If employees ask if they could lose their jobs, it is important to state that it depends on their involvement in the conduct, but that dishonesty during the investigation will be grounds for termination.

 An employee will provide information about a workplace theft only if his or her loyalty to the employer, and interest in protecting the employer’s interests, exceeds the employee’s loyalty to the guilty co-worker.
 It is easy for employees to feel loyal to someone they work with daily, especially if that person has become a friend.
-Therefore, it is important for the company to consider who conducts interviews the employee.
+Therefore, it is important for the company to consider who conducts interviews.
 Sometimes a trusted manager with whom employees have regular interactions will elicit more information than an outside investigator.

 Gather documents.
 It’s important to preserve all possible evidence when conducting an investigation.
 If an employee is suspected of stealing, IT should be engaged to copy the employee’s work center, whether it’s a register or a computer, and download and preserve e-mails.
 Copies should be made of all documents related to an employee’s job, including time cards, punch records, data access records of when employees come and go, and video surveillance of the premises.
 If an employee has a social networking page, all pages should be printed out immediately, as this information may be lost if not immediately gathered.